Planar curve singularities relative to a smooth boundary: Deformations of planar curves

 \begin{definition} Let $\CatArt$ denote the category of local artinian $\bC$-algebras with residue field $\bC$, with local $\bC$-homomorphisms as morphisms.
 Let $\CatComp$ denote the category of complete local noetherian $\bC$-algebras with residue field $\bC$, with local $\bC$-homomorphisms.

-For an object $A$ of $\CatArt$ and a scheme $S$ over $\bC$, a sheaf $\cF$ on a scheme over $\bC$ etc., we will denote its base change to $A$ by $S_A$, $\cF_A$, and so on.
-The closed point of the spectrum of a local ring will be denoted by $0$.
-For a family $\cC$ over $\Spec A$, the closed fiber is denoted by $\cC_0$, and similarly for morphisms and sheaves. \end{definition}
+For an object $A$ of $\CatArt$ and a scheme $X$ over $\bC$, we will denote its base change to $A$ by $X_A$.
+The closed point of the spectrum of an object of $\CatArt$ or $\CatComp$ will be denoted by $0$.
+For a family $\cC$ over $\Spec A$, the closed fiber is denoted by $\cC_0$, and similarly for morphisms. \end{definition}

 The most basic deformation functors considered here are the following.
 We will largely follow the notations of \cite{GLS2007} and \cite{GLS2018} for deformation functors and related ideals.

 \begin{definition}(See \cite[II, Definition 2.1]{GLS2007}, \cite[2.2.1]{GLS2018}.) \begin{enumerate}[(1)] \item Let $S$ be a formal smooth surface, $P$ its closed point and $C\subset S$ be an algebroid curve.
 If $A$ is an object of $\CatArt$, a \emph{deformation of $C$ in $S$} over $A$ is a subscheme $\cC$ of $S_A$ flat over $A$ with $\cC_0 = C$.